Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: The Brazil's Bolsa Fam ilia RD Design as Local Unconfounded Experiment

-In RD designs under the local randomization framework, the forcing variable is stochastic and can be seen as the assignment variable.
-Therefore, under the potential outcomes approach \citep{Rubin1974, Rubin1978}, potential outcomes need to be defined as function of the forcing variable.
+In RD designs under the probabilistic framework, the forcing variable is stochastic and can be seen as the assignment variable.
+Therefore, under the potential outcomes approach \citep{Rubin1974, Rubin1978}, potential outcomes need to be postulated as being indexed by the forcing variable.

 Throughout, we will maintain the common Stable Unit Treatment Value Assumption \cite[SUTVA;][]{Rubin1980}, which implies that there is no interference, in the sense that the potential leprosy outcomes for a family cannot be affected by the value of monthly per capita household income (and thus, by the eligibility status) of other families.
-Under this assumption, we let $Y_i({s})$ denote the potential leprosy status that would be observed for the $i-$th family under a monthly per capita income equal to ${s} \in \mathbb{R}_+$.
+Conducting the analysis at the household level mitigates the possible violation of the no-interference assumption\footnote{If interference were still present across households, \cite{Aronow2021TheRD} showed that under the local randomization framework, an estimator neglecting interference and targeted to the causal treatment effect in a subpopulation above and below the threshold is unbiased for the average direct effect in the same subpopulation, marginalized over the treatment assignments.}.
+Under this assumption, let $Y_i({s})$ denote the potential leprosy status that would be observed for the $i-$th family under a monthly per capita household income equal to ${s} \in \mathbb{R}_+$.

-The local randomization framework we adopt is based on three key assumptions, that we now introduce and discuss in the context of the Bolsa Fam\'ilia study.
+The probabilistic framework we adopt is based on three key assumptions that we now introduce and discuss in the context of the Bolsa Fam\'ilia study.